Swiss International Scientific School in Dubai

-Swiss International Scientific School in Dubai, or SISD, is an international school situated in Dubai Healthcare City, Phase 2, Al Jaddaf, Dubai.
+Swiss International Scientific School, or SISD, is an international school situated in Dubai Healthcare City, Phase 2, Al Jaddaf, Dubai.

-The school hosts more than 1,200 students across over 70 nationalities, and offers a multilingual curriculum in the form of the International Baccalaureate programme for Pre-KG to Grade 12.
+The school hosts ~3,000 students across over 100 nationalities, and offers a multilingual curriculum in the form of the International Baccalaureate programme for Pre-KG to Grade 12.
 It includes boarding houses that cater to ages 11-17, offering full-time, weekly, and flexi-boarding options.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 15 schools in the Middle East.

 History

 SISD was founded by Omar Danial, co-owner of Swiss hotel group Manotel and President and major shareholder of investment company Finial Capital SA.
 Danial had moved to Dubai in 2010 with his family, and originally intended to found a school for the hospitality industry.

 However, upon arrival, Danial found that the overall educational presence of the International Baccalaureate programme in the area was lacking.
 As many European expatriates were starting to arrive and work in the region, he consulted contacts in the Swiss education field for advice in how to create an educational institution based on the Swiss educational system.

 Danial founded the school in 2012 through personal investments, a local bank, and the backing of the prominent Seddiqi family, who are among the co-founders of the school.